Lady Gabriella Kingston: Personal life

-For three years in the early 2000s she dated journalist Aatish Taseer.
-The two met when she was an undergraduate at Brown University and he a graduate of Amherst College working for Time magazine.
+For three years in the early 2000s, she dated journalist Aatish Taseer.
+The two met when she was an undergraduate at Brown University and he was a graduate of Amherst College working for Time magazine.
 In 2018, he wrote a controversial article about his relationship with Lady Gabriella and the royal family for Vanity Fair.

-Lady Gabriella's engagement to Bristol University graduate and financier Thomas Henry Robin Kingston (b.
-22 June 1978) was announced by Buckingham Palace on 19 September 2018.
-Thomas's father is lawyer William Martin Kingston KC, and his mother, Jill Mary Kingston née Bache, is the granddaughter of Sir William Joseph Pearman-Smith of Park Hall.
+Lady Gabriella's engagement to Dean Close School alumnus and Bristol University graduate Thomas Henry Robin Kingston (22 June 1978 – 25 February 2024) was announced by Buckingham Palace on 19 September 2018.
+He was part of the diplomatic missions unit of the Foreign Office and between 2003 and 2006 was stationed in Baghdad, where he served as a project manager for the International Centre for Reconciliation.
+Upon his return to Britain, he pursued a career in financing, assuming different positions such as equity analyst for Schroders, managing director of Voltan Capital Management, and director of Devonport Capital.
 Thomas and Lady Gabriella became engaged on the Isle of Sark in August 2018.
-The wedding took place at St George's Chapel, Windsor Castle, on 18 May 2019 and was attended by Elizabeth II and Prince Philip, Duke of Edinburgh.
-Lady Gabriella fainted at the Queen's lying-in-state ceremony at Westminster Hall on 14 September 2022.
+The wedding took place at St George's Chapel, Windsor Castle, on 18 May 2019 and was attended by Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+The bride wore a Luisa Beccaria design.

+Her husband died on 25 February 2024, aged 45, from a self-inflicted gunshot while under the adverse effects of antidepressants.